autonity/docs.autonity.org/reference/api/vesting/stakeable/index.md

 #### Usage

-::: {.callout-tip title="How to: call `getLinkedValidators()` on the vesting contract you are releasing funds from using the `StakeableVestingLogic.abi` file" collapse="true" }
+::: {.callout-tip title="How to: call `getLinkedValidators()` on a stakeable  vesting contract you have made stake delegations from using the `StakeableVestingLogic.abi` file" collapse="true" }

 The `getLinkedValidators()` function is called against the _specific_ stakeable vesting contract instance that the contract beneficiary is calling to return a list of validators that have been bonded to using NTN from a stakeable vesting contract.